Frederic-vW/arte/README.md

 </details>

 Each file has 2 options:
-  - URL: get a notification with the mp4 URL (see image below).
+1. URL: get a notification with the URL of the .mp4 file (see image below).
 You can open the movie in another tab, watch it, download it manually, or use the URL otherwise.
-  - Download (arrow): directly download the mp4 file to your default Downloads folder, using an automated file name (VID substring and current date and time)
+2. Download ("&#9660;" arrow): download the .mp4 file into your default Downloads folder.
+The file name will contain the VID substring and the current date and time.

 <details><summary>Firefox-3</summary>
 <p align="center">